Tips For Living on Your Own

 Appreciate Your Independence

 While you might want one day to dream of having a friend live with you or settling down in a relationship, it's essential to appreciate this time in your life.
 You learn a lot about yourself while living alone.
 Please don't shy away from it or ride it out until it's over.
-Instead, appreciate this opportunity for what it is: a chance to develop your style, to create good life habits, or to dance around in your underwear.
+Instead, appreciate this opportunity for what it is: a chance to develop your style, create good life habits, or dance around in your underwear.
 Go ahead; there's no one there to judge.

 Keep Things Clean